MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback-jobtransferred.md

 ---
 title: IBackgroundCopyCallback JobTransferred method (Deliveryoptimization.h)
-description: Delivery Optimization (DO) calls your implementation of the JobTransferred method when all of the files in the job have been successfully transferred. ms.assetid: D3088279-2D26-4707-9BA2-19D2758EA1CC
+description: Delivery Optimization calls your implementation of the JobTransferred method when all of the files in the job have been successfully transferred. ms.assetid: D3088279-2D26-4707-9BA2-19D2758EA1CC
 keywords:
 - JobTransferred method